sercankulcu/sercankulcu.github.io/_thoughts/celebrating-small-wins.md

 There may never be a final arrival.
 Most worthwhile pursuits keep opening new distances.

-But a moving horizon should not erase the road already travelled.
+But a moving horizon should not erase the road already traveled.

 Sometimes the sensible response to finishing something is not to make a ceremony of it.